Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Safety goggles

-Having these tools on hand will ensure that you are prepared for the installation process and can tackle any challenges that may arise.
+Having these tools on hand will ensure that you are prepared for the process and can tackle any challenges that may arise.

 Steps to Install

-Now that you have all the necessary tools, it’s time to start the installation process.
+Now that you have all the necessary tools, it’s time to start the process.
 Follow these steps to properly install your tow hitch:

 1. Prepare Your Vehicle: Before you begin, make sure your vehicle is parked on a flat, level surface and engage the parking brake for added safety.